 - creates a softer texture without losing that incredible crunch

 Biscotti are crunchy and that’s achieved by baking them twice.
 First, the dough is divided, shaped into logs, and baked.
-Then the logs are sliced and the slices are placed back on the baking sheet and baked again.
+Then the logs are sliced and placed back on the baking sheet and baked again.
 You can get around flipping them halfway through if you bake them on a rack.

 These almond biscotti are magical and addictive because they disappear before your eyes and make you crave more.
 They even taste better the next day.
 Because they’re baked until they’re dried out, they last quite some time in an airtight container, but I really don’t see them staying around long enough to worry about it.

 I’ve never admitted to my aunt that I changed her recipe.
 You see, my Italian side was always a little scary when it came to sharing family recipes.
 I can picture her sitting in a studded leather chair, petting her cat.

 “What have I ever done to make you treat me so disrespectfully?”

 I kneel and kiss her hand asking for forgiveness.
 “Forgive me, Godmother.
 Forgive me.”